celestiaorg/docs/nodes/celestia-node-troubleshooting.md

 ```

 :::tip NOTE
 Be cautious when increasing file descriptor limits.
-Setting this value too high might affect system performance.
-Ensure the value is appropriate for your system's capabilities.
+Setting this value too
+high might affect system performance.
+Ensure the value is appropriate
+for your system's capabilities.
 :::

-3. Reload daemon and restart Bridge service:
+3. Reload daemon and restart bridge service:

 ```bash
 sudo systemctl daemon-reload